 Enjoy Continental and regional specialities, as well as sweeping ocean views in our main dining room.

-Sparkling with silver, crystal and candlelight, Silversea’s main dining room serves contemporary, international cuisine with sophisticated elegance and impeccable service.
-Menus feature regional specialities unique to the voyage destination, for example, Roasted Chilean Sea Bass while cruising the Chilean fjords and Indian Chicken Korma en route to Mumbai.
+Sparkling with silver, crystal, and candlelight, Silversea’s main dining room serves contemporary, international cuisine with sophisticated elegance and impeccable service.
+Menus feature regional specialties unique to the voyage destination, for example, Roasted Chilean Sea Bass while cruising the Chilean fjords and Indian Chicken Korma en route to Mumbai.
 The Restaurant aboard this luxury cruise ship offers open-seating dining, which means there are no assigned times, no assigned tables.
-You are free to dine when, where and with whom you please.
+You are free to dine when, where, and with whom you please.

-La Dame features a bespoke menu by our top chefs, and is the highest expression of excellence of French dining.
-The ambience is one of chic contemporary style, with crisp white table linens and the impeccable white gloved service associated with Silversea.
-Named after “La Dame de Paris” or the Eiffel Tower, La Dame echoes the traditions and cultures embedded in the French gastronomic past, while respecting its bright culinary future.
-Quintessentially Parisian, extremely elegant and very refined, meals at La Dame are a fusion of tradition and modernity.
+La Dame features a bespoke menu by our top chefs, and it is the highest expression of excellence in French dining.
+The ambience is one of chic, contemporary style, with crisp, white table linens and the impeccable white-gloved service associated with Silversea.
+Named after “La Dame de Paris,” or the Eiffel Tower, La Dame echoes the traditions and cultures embedded in the French gastronomic past while respecting its bright culinary future.
+Quintessentially Parisian, extremely elegant, and very refined, meals at La Dame are a fusion of tradition and modernity.

 Per guest reservation fee of US$60.
+Please visit My Silversea to make your reservations.

 Authentic Italian recipes and the freshest, sustainable ingredients come together in this restaurant at sea.

-On board this luxury cruise ship a divine selection of Italy’s best cuisine is served à la carte in La Terrazza.
-Authentic recipes and the freshest ingredients come together with flair and passion aboard this luxury cruise — a flavourful expression of Silversea’s distinctive Italian heritage.
+On board this luxury cruise ship, a divine selection of Italy’s best cuisine is served à la carte in La Terrazza.
+Authentic recipes and the freshest ingredients come together with flair and passion aboard this luxury cruise—a flavorful expression of Silversea’s distinctive Italian heritage.
 La Terrazza uses buffalo mozzarella from Naples, organic balsamic vinegar and olive oil from Umbria, and air-dried ham out of Parma.
-The Emilia-Romagna region also produces Silversea’s 24-month aged Parmigiano Reggiano, while the pasta is made daily right on board.
+The Emilia-Romagna region also produces Silversea’s 24-month aged Parmigiano Reggiano, and the pasta is made daily right on board.

 Open seating for breakfast and lunch.